SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 <p style="color: orange;">This IMU is acceptable to use if no other option is available.</p>

 This IMU has average drift times, and there is no reliable source for breakout boards.
-It is only advisable to use this IMU if you are buying from a third party SlimeVR seller.
+It is only advisable to use this IMU if you are buying from a third-party SlimeVR seller.

 |Reset time | Cost |Availability|Build quality|